lenra-io/app-troy/README.md

 ## Prerequisites

 To properly run this application, make sure that `npm` is installed on your computer.
-Then, run `npm i` at the root of the application to install all of the dependencies needed to run Minella.
+Then, run `npm i` at the root of the application to install all of the dependencies needed to run Troy.

 <p align="right">(<a href="#top">back to top</a>)</p>